-- New to Donor automations are used for when you want the automation to stop when the supporter donates.
-These automations can target new supporters or supporters after their first action.
+- New to Donor automations are used to target new donors.
+These automations target supporters, regardless of new or existing, that makes a donation for the first time.
 Supporters can only ever enter these types of automation once.

 - Birthday Message automations will be sent to supporters on their birthday, or a set number of days before.
 The birthday is selected via the date in the supporter’s Supporter Birthday tagged field.
 Supporters can enter these types of automations more than once.

 - Card Expiry automations will target supporters when their card is due to expire for any recurring gifts they have with you.
 You set a days offset to pre-warn supporters.
 It is recommended you connect this to a hub page so that they can change their expiry date there.
 Alternatively you can ask them to set up a new gift and link them to a donation page.
 Supporters can enter these types of automations more than once.

 When you choose your automation objective, you are then required to give the automation a name and you can optionally add some notes.